-On August 17, 2022, winemaker Ashley harvested from the Chardonnay Clone 4 Block to make a new sparkling wine – yet to be named.
+On August 17, 2022, winemaker Ashley harvested Chardonnay from the "Lemonade Block" to make a special sparkling wine – yet to be named.
 We will release it in 2024 to celebrate Amista’s 20th anniversary.

 We found our Dry Creek Vineyard in 1999 – on the internet!
 We were living in New Jersey at the time and my husband Mike was yearning to return to California where he had made his first wine in our garage.
 We have always loved the town of Healdsburg and the Dry Creek Valley, which we first discovered when we visited from our home state of Colorado back in 1983.
 So, finding a vineyard here was a dream come true.

 Our love affair with Sonoma County and Healdsburg continued after we moved from Colorado to Silicon Valley.
 Perhaps our frequent visits were what inspired Mike to plant a backyard vineyard on a hillside at our home in Saratoga, California, and then to try his hand at making wine in our garage.
 Back then, making wine and growing grapes were brand new hobbies for Mike.